 User personas shape the foundation of user experience (UX) design.
 The practice of UX design hinges on the idea that frequently used and well-liked mobile apps are designed for people using empathy and known patterns of human-machine interaction.

 People instinctively relate to other people.
 A user persona is a tool that transforms data into a realistic character with wants, needs, motivations, and frustrations.
-User personas help product teams understand and empathize with people who will use the product, so they can create a solution that fits the context of the user’s goals.
-The main purpose of a user persona is to help designers and product teams see an app’s end-user as more than a stereotype so they can properly identify with and envision the user’s life.
+User personas help product teams understand and empathize with people who will use the product to create a solution that fits the context of the user’s goals.
+The principal purpose of a user persona is to help designers and product teams see an app’s end-user as more than a stereotype to identify with and envision the user’s life accurately.

 Creating user personas is a team effort.
 UX design isn’t just the responsibility of one department or an individual designer.
 The whole product team needs to be involved in the UX design process.
-Specifically, everyone involved in a project should understand the product’s target user.
+Everyone involved in a project should understand the product’s target user.

 Product teams refer to user personas throughout the entire project lifecycle as a reminder of who will use the end product.
 For this reason, it’s practical to avoid creating lengthy documents that are difficult to interpret in a glance.
 Instead, user persona templates are easily accessible summaries in which the most significant insights stand out immediately.

 The overarching goal for creating user personas is to create a character as if they are alive.
 While it’s important to create a believable representation, each piece of information included in a user persona must serve a purpose and contribute to the product’s strategic design direction.

 The style and formatting of a user persona template will vary.
 Realistically, the type of project, timeline, budget, and available research data will define the final deliverable.
 Below is a brief step-by-step guide for creating a user persona.